rbrother/articles/airbnb-mantyharju-instructions/article.md

 <small>Sofa-bed in the living room</small>

 Living room sofa can be used as bed and extended to a double-bed by pulling from the handle straps.
-The sofa-bed also has a storage-box for sheets (see chapter "sheets and towels" below).
+The sofa-bed also has a storage-box for sheets (see ["sheets and towels"](#sheets-and-towels) below).

 Upstairs loft has some mattresses that can be used as additional beds: